SteveRidout/flashdown/README.md

 ## How to use

-You will need Node.js (only tested on version 16.13.1 for now) installed on your system.
+You will need Node.js installed on your system (mainly tested on 16.13.1 but any recent version should work).

-To install Flashdown:
+To install:

 ```sh
 npm install -g flashdown
 ```

-To run Flashdown:
+To run:

 ```sh
 npx flashdown